 \item{\textbf{Sign problem}}

-The sign problem in lattice QCD calculations refers to the fact that the functional integral defined in the partition function is not positive definite in many cases (e.g., at finite density or for Minkowski-time dynamical physics), which makes it difficult to utilize standard Monte Carlo methods~\cite{Troyer:2004ge}.
-In lattice QCD, the partition function is defined as a functional integral over all possible configurations of quarks and gluons on a discrete four-dimensional lattice in the form~\cite{Aarts:2015tyj,Nagata:2021ugx},
+The sign problem in lattice QCD calculations refers to the fact that the functional integral defined in the partition function is not positive definite in many cases (e.g., at finite density or for Minkowski-time dynamical physics), which complicates the application of standard Monte Carlo methods~\cite{Troyer:2004ge}.
+In lattice QCD, the partition function is expressed as a functional integral over all possible configurations of quarks and gluons on a discrete four-dimensional lattice in the form~\cite{Aarts:2015tyj,Nagata:2021ugx},

 where $S$ is the QCD action, $A$ is the gauge field, and $\psi$ and $\bar{\psi}$ are the quark and antiquark fields, respectively.
-In finite-density QCD, the nonzero chemical potential($\mu$) makes the fermion determinant complex within the partition function, $Z = \int D[A] \text{exp}(-S_\text{YM})\text{det}M(\mu)$, where $S_\text{YM}$ is the Yang-Mills action.
-The problem is that the exponent in the integrand, $-S$, is not always positive, which leads to the non-positive definite integral.
+In finite-density QCD, the nonzero chemical potential($\mu$) renders the fermion determinant complex within the partition function, $Z = \int D[A] \text{exp}(-S_\text{YM})\text{det}M(\mu)$, where $S_\text{YM}$ is the Yang-Mills action.
+A primary concern arises since the exponent in the integrand, $-S$, is not always positive, which leads to the non-positive definite integral.
 It induces the ill-defined probability when sampling configurations in standard Monte Carlo techniques.
-Even if some methods can bypass the predicament technically, they will inevitably encounter the highly fluctuating phase factors which result in exponential growth of computational cost as the volume increases~\cite{Berger:2019odf,Alexandru:2020wrj}.
+Though certain methods might technically navigate around the predicament, they will inevitably encounter the highly fluctuating phase factors which result in an exponential growth of computational cost as the system's volume expands~\cite{Berger:2019odf,Alexandru:2020wrj}.

 \end{itemize}